Dynamic Wetting by Concentrated Granular Suspensions: Introduction

-Concerning VdW forces, the properties of the dispersing medium can indeed play a significant role in modulating the magnitude of VdW forces, thereby either diminishing or augmenting their effects.
-The VdW attraction between two spheres of identical radius $R$, separated by a distance $h$, is mathematically proportional to the Hamaker constant ($A_H$).
-This constant is dependent on several factors, namely the dielectric constant ($\varepsilon$), as well as the refractive index ($n$) of both particles and the dispersion medium \citep{butt2018surface}, \citep{RANDALL20012733}. $A_H$ can be approximated by considering the differences in dielectric constants and refractive indices, ignoring their frequency dependence.
-When the refractive indices of the particles and the surrounding medium are identical, $A_H$ becomes very small.
-Thus, it can be deduced that VdW attraction forces can be diminished by carefully selecting a dispersing medium with a refractive index that corresponds to the dispersed phase \citep{yadav2007effective}, \citep{wozniak2009highly}, \citep{wozniak2011rheology}, \citep{hopkins2014dielectric}.
+The magnitude of VdW interactions is strongly influenced by the properties of the dispersing medium, which can either diminish or augment their effects.
+The Van der Waals attraction between two identical spheres of radius $R$, separated by a distance $h$, is proportional to the Hamaker constant ($A_H$). $A_H$ can be approximated by considering the differences in dielectric constants ($\varepsilon$) and refractive indices ($n$) between the particles and the dispersing medium, ignoring their frequency dependence ~\citep{butt2018surface, RANDALL20012733}.
+When the refractive indices of the particles and the surrounding medium are identical, $A_H$ becomes very small and so does the VdW interaction~\citep{yadav2007effective, wozniak2009highly, wozniak2011rheology, hopkins2014dielectric}.